Where do I come from?

 Life is never just black or white.

-She has attended master classes and lessons with, among others, Gerhild Romberger, Anke Vondung, Johan Reuter, Bo Skovhus, Julie Kaufmann, Helmut Deutsch and Richard Hetherington (Head of the Music Department at the Royal Opera London).
+She has received lessons and participated in masterclasses with renowned artists such as: Professor Gerhild Romberger, Ian Bostridge, Anke Vondung, Professor Julie Kaufmann, and coaches Helmut Deutsch and Richard Hetherington (Head of Music at The Royal Opera London).

-Laura Mayer is sponsored by Augustinus Fonden, Beckett-Fonden, William Demant Fonden, Knud Højgaards Fond, Den Bøhmske Fond, Nordea Fonden and STIBET.
+Laura Mayer has received funding from Augustinus Fonden, Beckett-Fonden, William Demant Fonden, Knud Højgaards Fond, Familien Hede Nielsens Fond, Den Bøhmske Fond, Nordea Fonden and STIBET.